jamiephillips212/reading-notes/the-coders-computer.md

  ii.
 Relative

-    Specifies a location in relation to where you are sitting in the system.
+    Specifies a location in relation to where you are sitting in the system

       - Will not begin with (/)
       - Example: ls documents file.text